krahets/hello-algo/en/docs/chapter_sorting/counting_sort.md

 - **Time complexity is $O(n + m)$, non-adaptive sort**: Involves traversing `nums` and `counter`, both using linear time.
 Generally, $n \gg m$, and the time complexity tends towards $O(n)$.
 - **Space complexity is $O(n + m)$, non-in-place sort**: Utilizes arrays `res` and `counter` of lengths $n$ and $m$ respectively.
-- **Stable sort**: Since elements are filled into `res` in a "right-to-left" order, reversing the traversal of $nums$ can prevent changing the relative position between equal elements, thereby achieving a stable sort.
-Actually, traversing `nums$ in

- order can also produce the correct sorting result, but the outcome is unstable.
+- **Stable sort**: Since elements are filled into `res` in a "right-to-left" order, reversing the traversal of `nums` can prevent changing the relative position between equal elements, thereby achieving a stable sort.
+Actually, traversing `nums` in order can also produce the correct sorting result, but the outcome is unstable.

 ## Limitations